 Editorial Focus

-So to Speak was founded in 1993 by an editorial collective of women MFA candidates at George Mason University.
-So to Speak has served as a space for feminist writing and art for nearly twelve years.
+So to Speak was founded in 1993 by MFA candidates at George Mason University.
+So to Speak has served as a space for intersection feminist writing and art for three decades.
 So to Speak publishes poetry, fiction, nonfiction, and visual art that lives up to a high standard of language, form, and meaning.

 Tips From the Editor